SPECIAL TOPIC: HUNGER

 A. Hunger is one ever-present reminder of the fallen condition of humanity and creation.

-B. hunger is one aspect of the problem of evil and suffering.
+B. Hunger is one aspect of the problem of evil and suffering.
 It is directly attributed to mankind, not God.
-Although God used agricultural blessings or cursings as a way to reward and punish His Covenant People (Deuteronomy 27-28), this has not been true for unbelievers in general (Matt.
+Although God used agricultural blessings or cursings as a way to reward and punish His Covenant People (Leviticus 26; Deuteronomy 27-28), this has not been true for unbelievers in general (i.e., God as provider and sustainer, cf. Matt.
 5:45).
 Hunger is one more example of greedy, selfish, materialistic humanity.
-The problem of hunger is not really one of food, but of human motivation and priorities.
+The problem of hunger is not really one of food, but of fallen human motivation and priorities.

 C. Hunger is an opportunity for redeemed humanity to reflect God's love.
-Believers' reactions to physical need in the Church and in the world shows who we really are.
+Believers' reactions to physical needs in the Church and in the world show who we really are.

 II.
 Biblical Material